reddyaarthi/y2kpr.github.io/README.md

 It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a static site whenever I push this repository to GitHub.

-I was tired of having my blog posts end up in a database off on some remote server.
-That is backwards.
-I've lost valuable posts that way.
-I want to author my posts locally in Textile or Markdown.
-My blog should be easily stylable and customizable any way I please.
-It should take care of creating a feed for me.
-And most of all, my site should be stored on GitHub so that I never lose data again.

 This repo is built on top of a fork of http://github.com/mojombo/jekyll.
 Thanks mojombo for open sourcing it!

+# How to run the website locally

+1. Install the bundler using: `gem install bundler`.
+If gem command does not exist, install ruby first.

+2. At the root of this repository, run `bundle install` to install the necessary dependencies from the Gemfile.

+3. Run the website locally using: `bundle exec jekyll serve`.

+4. Preview the website at http://localhost:4000.

 ## License

 All directories and files are MIT Licensed.
-Feel free to use the HTML and CSS as you please.
-If you do use them, a link back to http://github.com/mojombo/jekyll would be appreciated, but is not required.
+This blog is forked from [mojombo.github.io](http://mojombo.github.io) Feel free to use the HTML and CSS as you please.
+Do not use any posts without my permission (thanks :)).